openfinanceio/smart-securities-standard/README.md

 ### Interfaces

-- `TransferRestrictor`is an interface for restricting ERC20 transfers.
-Contains
-	a function .test that checks address to, address from, amount, and token address.
-Returns a bool
-- `RestrictedToken` is the basis of the Security token standard.
-This is the first line in the extension of the StandardToken (ERC20) Open Zeppelin contract.
-It adds flexible rule checking.
-RestrictedToken is passed a restrictor address, which is then used to test against msg.sender, to, value, and the token (this).
-From there, restricted transfers can occur, or delegated resticted transfers. (transfer && transferFrom)
-- `UserChecker` is an interface that confirms user address and returns a bool
-- `RegD506c` is an implementation of the restrictions set forth via regulation D exemption 506(c).
-Inherits Transfer Restrictor.
-This contracts begins the holding period of the token, registers AML/KYC, investor accreditation, and bad actor checks.
-- `RegD506cToken` Returns a bool determining if the token represents the a fund, which hold different shareholder limits.
+- `TransferRestrictor`:  A contract expressing rules about whether to approve or block an ERC token transfer should implement this interface.
+The contract may use the information available at call time (value sender, value receiver, and amount) as well as any additional information exposed through some interface of the calling contract.
+- `UserChecker`:  Contracts which determine whether or not to block an account from doing something should implement this interface.
+- `RegD506c`:  This interface captures the methods required to configure the contract make a determination about the compliance of a token transfer under regulation D 506(c).  _Note: current implementation allows up to one contract to be designated as an AML/KYC provider for each token.
+Similarly for accreditation checkers._
+- `RegD506cToken`:  Tokens regulated under regulation D 506(c) should implement this interface, which exposes the current number of shareholders.

 ### Concrete contracts

-- `SimpleUserChecker` is an extension of Ownable and UserChecker.
-Used to confirm entities via checkers, or registered address allowed to approve said enitity identities.
-Add, remove, and confirm Users.
-- `TheRegD506c` holds tables for all AML-KYC, accredited investors, and Issuance dates for the securities.
-Enforces All applied Rules, checks AML-KYC status with the registered checker, confirms accredited investor status with the associated checker.
+- `RestrictedToken`:  This contract extends Open Zeppelin's ERC20 `StandardToken` contract, by allowing a `TransferRestrictor` to be configured which is used to enforce some rule set.
+- `SimpleUserChecker`:  This contract implements the `UserChecker` interface.
+  It maintains a configurable list of agents who may confirm users by storing a commitment (presumably a hash digest of a document) to user data.
+- `TheRegD506c`:  This contract implements regulation D 506 (c) rules.
+To use this as their `TransferRestrictor`, tokens must configure an AML/KYC provider and an accredited investor status checker for themselves.
-- `ARegD506cToken` implements the `RegD506cToken` interface, which requires
+- `ARegD506cToken`:  This contract implements the `RegD506cToken` interface,
-	internal tracking of the number of active shareholders.
-A given shareholder may have multiple Ethereum accounts, but in this draft of the standard we actually restrict the number of accounts that have a positive balance.
-	_Note: An attacker may be able to DoS the investment community by buying shares under multiple accounts and exhausting the account allotment._
+  which requires internal tracking of the number of active shareholders.
+A given shareholder may have multiple Ethereum accounts, but in this draft of the standard we actually restrict the number of accounts that have a positive balance.  _Note: An attacker may be able to DoS the investment community by buying shares under multiple accounts and exhausting the account allotment._

 Implemented Regulations
 ==

 Reg S
 --

+This regulation covers certain securities that can be traded by foreign investors.

 RegD 506 (c)
 --